OpenPhilologyAdmin/OPEN-fe/README.md

 - For development environment we use `.env.development`
 - For production environment we use `.env.production`

+## Deployment process

+Deployment is done via GitHub Actions.
+Whole configuration resides in YAML files inside `.github/workflows` directory.
+- All code pushed to `develop` branch is deployed to `dev.openphilology.eu`;
+- All code pushed to `main` branch is deployed to `staging.openphilology.eu`;
+- Review apps are applications created for each PR (re)opened and are automatically removed when PR is closed.
+Review apps are cloned from `develop` app, so all the configuration set there prior to creating review app is copied.
+Each review app is assigned URL following the pattern: `oplu-${PR-GitHub-ID}.openphilology.eu`.
+The URL is automatically added to the PR (as a comment) after the app is created.

+To add/change/remove environment variables you need to access the machine Dokku is running on via SSH.
+Access details are in 1password vault.
+Once you're in, please use [Dokku CLI commands](https://dokku.com/docs/configuration/environment-variables/).

+Dokku uses Heroku Buildpacks under the hood.
+If apps node.js/npm/yarn versions are upgraded, please remember to also update them inside package.json `engines` section.

 ## Guidelines for coding and reviews:

 Keep an eye on the guidelines while submitting your PRs and while reviewing others' to assure code quality and